 Thawing frozen milk

-Defrost frozen breast milk either in the refrigerator or by running luke-warm water over the bottle, or placing it in a pan of warm water.
-Shake often to speed up thawing and break up fat.
+Defrost frozen breast milk either in the refrigerator or by running lukewarm water over the bottle, or placing it in a pan of warm water.
 Don’t thaw milk at room temperature or in the microwave.
 Throw out any unused milk after a feeding.

 Gradual weaning prevents discomfort for you and distress for your baby.
 Babies sometimes wean themselves when they begin eating solid foods or start drinking from a cup.
 Start by substituting a cup or bottle for the least-favored feeding.
 Wait a few days, then eliminate another nursing.
 Continue in this way until baby is fed entirely by cup or bottle.
 To avoid choking or tooth decay, never put baby to bed with a bottle.